Luzhou metro station

-The Taipei Metro Luzhou station is the terminal station on the Luzhou Line, located in Luzhou, New Taipei, Taiwan.
+The Taipei Metro Luzhou station is the terminal station on the Zhonghe–Xinlu line, located in Luzhou, New Taipei, Taiwan.

 Station overview

 This two-level, underground station is located at the intersection of Sanmin Road and Zhongzheng Road and opened on 3 November 2010.
 It is the busiest station on the Luzhou Line, handling over 19,000 passengers per day two weeks after opening, and increasing to over 28,700 per day by the end of November 2010.

 Construction

 Excavation depth for the station is around 24 meters.
 The station is 216 meters in length and 21 meters in width.
 It has three entrances, one elevator for the disabled, and two vent shafts.

 Public Artwork

 The theme for the station is "Dancing in the Wind", part of a common theme of egrets for the Luzhou Branch Line.
 The main lobby features a dome skylight with a piece of public art resembling a dancing egret feather.
 Natural light from above makes the feather art appear light and soft.